New paragraph

 Hip dysplasia

 Perhaps hip dysplasia should not be considered as an inherited disease.
 Awareness of this condition was first highlighted in the early 1960s, from research by Dr Malcolm Willis, into a degeneration of movement and soundness among German Shepherd dogs.
 He discovered that it was frequently met within this (and many other breeds) and was detected by x-raying the pelvis of animals.
 From these he was able to identify 'erosions' in the junction of pelvic and thigh bones.
-Eventually this established a 'scoring' system that provides a guideline to the common irregularities associated with lack of propulsive power and/or freedom of movement.
+Eventually he established a 'scoring' system that provides a guideline to the common irregularities associated with lack of propulsive power and/or freedom of movement.

 This became a very 'fashionable' check for responsible breeders to make, and stock from parents with 'low scores', i.e. with little evidence of wear and tear to the hip joints, were more valued.
 The early Brittany imports were routinely checked for hip dysplasia, and a breed 'mean score' was established.
 This was assessed as 9/9 (each hip being similarly affected).
 Individuals varied and some might have hips of 6/12, which meant one hips was twice as affected as the other but, because the total was average, they were accepted as average.
 Over 60 years, and many generations, this average or mean score has dropped to about 14, which is seen as proof of the efficiency of the x-raying scheme.